Omgitskillah/igh/igh_shield/README.md

 | EVENT_INVALID_SOIL_DAT         | 0x62    |

 ### **IGH_READ_SETTINGS**
-In order to get the current settings in a device, the cloud platform must send a message with and **IGH_READ_SETTINGS** tuple in the payload.
+In order to get the current settings in a device, the cloud platform must send a message with a **IGH_READ_SETTINGS** tuple in the payload.
 The read settings tuple should be in the following format:
 ```<IGH_READ_SETTINGS><length><Settings_subid><Settings_subid>...```
 The settings subid are listed in the table below.